harrison-broadbent/personal_site/source/woodworking/simple-circular-saw-guide.html.md

 Overall it works well!

 > Note: Adapt this jig to your tools!
 Make sure everything will fit and have clearance.
+>
-Initially I built this with two 18mm pieces of wood, which blocked the saw from sliding due to a part of the saw protruding on the left side.
-Questionable tool design choices aside, make sure you're building a jig for _your_ tool and not just copying me blindly!
+> Initially I built this with two 18mm pieces of wood, which blocked the saw from sliding due to a part of the saw protruding on the left side.
+Make sure you're building a jig for _your_ tool and not just copying me blindly!